Chamomile for Your Gout

 Chamomile is an herb that has been used for many centuries.
 Chamomile is Greek for ground apple.
 There are two types of chamomile: German chamomile (Matricaria retutica) and Roman (or English) chamomile (Chamaemelum nobile).
 Although chamomile is widely used as a tea to promote calm, aid digestion and help with insomnia, it is a well known fact that chamomile has strong benefits in fighting inflammation.
 That is what we gout sufferers are interested in the most!

 Chamomile can be consumed as a tea which is my favorite choice or it can be added to foods.
-Chamomile contains three strong anti-inflammatory compounds which are very effective in the treatment of gout and helps you digest the proteins you consume by better preventing the build up of uric acid in your joints so it can be flushed away in the urine.
+Chamomile contains three strong anti-inflammatory compounds which may be very effective in the treatment of gout and may help you digest the proteins you consume by better preventing the build up of uric acid in your joints so it can be flushed away in the urine.

 Proof That Chamomile Fights Inflammation